EmuraDaisuke/MemoryAllocator.KanameShiki/README.md

 ### Allocation
 * When an allocation request comes, it takes the area from the local FreeList and returns it to the application
-* If the local FreeList is empty, allocate from the global FreeList (RevolverSpinlock)
+* If the local FreeList is empty, allocate from the global FreeList (RevolverAtomic)
 * If global FreeList is empty, assign from GlobalHeap (normal mutex)
 * If allocation from GlobalHeap fails, allocation is performed from the OS (exclusive control is left to the OS)
 * If allocation from the OS fails, free the space held in the local FreeList and global FreeList and retry the allocation